Some people see things—yesterday's big game, for example—as they are and say, “Great game!”

 “The best quarterbacks,” Speed says, “manage the risks of accessing the end zone.
 The best offense truly is a good defense.
 Their focus is on Touchdown to Interception Ratios.
 They’re managing risks, relying on short and quick passes to move down the field.
 The goal is to limit the downside, minimizing mistakes.”

 Just as MVP quarterbacks minimize interceptions, CNWIX’s goal has been to minimize what threatens investors’ progress: the impact of market selloffs.

 CNWIX’s focus has been to participate in the upside while limiting the downside to create a better result over time.
-While the best quarterbacks use efficient passes to target opportunities, our fund has gotten the job done with targeted investments over time (see a 2016 whitepaper, “Fine-tuning Exposure to Emerging Economies” (this link opens a PDF).
+While the best quarterbacks use efficient passes to target opportunities, our fund has gotten the job done with targeted investments over time (see a 2016 whitepaper, “Fine-tuning Exposure to Emerging Economies”.

 Winning quarterbacks have their own styles, and we do too—we call it emerging markets our way (see our microsite, including EM Snapshot subscription series).

 Ultimately, quarterbacks are measured both by games won, and by how often they lead their teams to the big game.
 For example, the most successful quarterback has played in seven of the big games in 16 years—almost half of his professional career.

 Speed points to the fact that the fund has outperformed about 67% of rolling three-year periods, reducing risk along the way.